Resident workers - Individual income quartiles

 |Highest group||$1,516 and over||$1,356 and over|

 Income quartiles allow us to compare relative income-earning capabilities across time.
-Analysis of the distribution of the resident workers by income quartile in Tablelands compared to Queensland shows that there was lesser proportion of people in the highest income quartile, and a greater proportion in the lowest income quartile.
+Analysis of the distribution of the resident workers by income quartile in Cairns compared to Queensland shows that there was lesser proportion of people in the highest income quartile, as well as a lesser proportion in the lowest income quartile.

-The most significant change for the resident workers in Tablelands between 2011 and 2016 was in the medium lowest quartile which showed an increase of 113 people.
+The most significant change for the resident workers in Cairns between 2011 and 2016 was in the highest quartile which showed an increase of 1,330 people.